Faangs: 2011: The Next Star

-Some Assembly Required and FAANGS
+2014–17: Some Assembly Required and Bazaar

-It was announced in 2013 that Storwick would be playing the role of Piper Gray in the upcoming YTV show, Some Assembly Required.
-The show premiered January 6, 2014 and ended on June 6, 2016.
+Right after she finished The Next Star, she wanted to expand her career into acting.
+It was announced in 2013 that Storwick would be playing the role of Piper Gray in the YTV show, Some Assembly Required.
+The show premiered January 6, 2014, and ended on June 6, 2016.

-In 2015, she released her formal debut single Ghosts.
-It has received a feature in this week’s Nielsen newsletter.
-The song moved up the Hot AC chart and bubbling under CHR and Emerging Artists.
-“Ghosts” was released through Vancouver’s Westsonic Music, and for it Charlie was named this month’s Bell Future Star.

-After the show ended, Storwick turned her attention back to music and began self-releasing her own material.
+In 2015, she released her formal debut single "Ghosts".
+The song debuted and peaked at number 87 on the Canadian Hot 100.
+The song also hit the Top 30 on the Top 40 radio, Hot AC and AC radio charts.
+"Ghosts" was released through Vancouver's Westsonic Music, and amassed over 1.2 million streams on Spotify.
+The song was inspired by a real life experience.
+She stated, "I was playing my keyboard and then I heard a loud noise.
+I got a little startled, and I was thinking what happens after that and then I let my imagination run wild."
+She released her second single titled, "Kiss Kiss Bang Bang" under the label in September 2016.
+In 2016, she was named as one of the 25 acts on Macy's iHeartRadio Rising Star contest.
+On October 10, 2017, she released her debut album, Bazaar.

 She was invited to a writing workshop organised by Canadian collection society SOCAN, and it was there that she met British producer BHAV who invited her back to the UK for further sessions after her 18th birthday.
 Storwick travelled to Berlin for writing sessions with German quartet Hitimpulse, living in their studio for four months, working on songs.
 Storwick then ended up signing with Sony in Germany under the supervision of the European president Daniel Lieberberg.

+2018–present: Faangs
-Storwick moved to LA and began writing songs for other artists and on her new persona FAANGS, a name inspired by the vicious city she now called home.

-She released her debut single under the name FAANGS ttled “HUH” on October 23, 2020, which was followed up by 4 more singles until the release of her debut album TEETH OUT on November 12, 2021.
+Storwick moved to Los Angeles and began writing songs for other artists and on her new persona Faangs, a name inspired by the vicious city she now called home.
+She released her debut single under the name Faangs titled "Huh" on October 23, 2020, which was followed up by four more singles until the release of her debut album Teeth Out on November 12, 2021.
+She co-wrote the song, "Barbie Dreams, for the 2023 film, Barbie.